Sample · Decode+

 - •Structural variants (e.g., CYP2D6 gene deletions or duplications) cannot be reliably determined from array data.

-- •This report does not account for phenoconversion — when concomitant medications inhibit or induce enzyme activity, effectively changing your metabolizer status.
+- •Decode+ does not account for phenoconversion — when concomitant medications inhibit or induce enzyme activity, effectively changing your metabolizer status.

 - •Allele frequency databases may underrepresent certain populations, potentially affecting phenotype assignment accuracy.